Police report 2nd death from tornado in northern Michigan

 GAYLORD, Mich.
-(AP) — A second person died in a tornado that hit northern Michigan, authorities reported Saturday, as crews searched a mobile home park that was virtually destroyed by the rare weather event.
+(AP) — A second person died in a tornado that hit northern Michigan, authorities reported Saturday, as crews searched a mobile home park that was virtually destroyed by a rare twister in an area with no weather sirens.

-The person, who was in their 70s, lived in the Nottingham mobile home park, which was among the first sites hit by the tornado Friday, said state police Lt.
+The person, who was in their 70s, lived in the Nottingham Forest mobile home park in Gaylord, which was among the first sites hit by the tornado Friday afternoon, said state police Lt.
 Derrick Carroll.

+The first reported death, another person in their 70s, also lived there, Carroll said.

 “There have been trailers picked up and turned over on top of each other.
 Just a very large debris field,” said Chris Martin, Otsego County fire chief.
 “Crews are in there right now doing a secondary search with heavy equipment.”